Oldsmobile Curved Dash: Features and price

+Models

-In 1904, the Model R was replaced by the Model 6C, which had a larger 1,931 cc engine, drum brakes replaced the band brake.
+In 1904, the Model R was replaced by the Model 6C, which had a larger 1,931 cc engine; in addition, drum brakes replaced the band brake.
 After 2,234 copies, the 6C model was discontinued in December 1904.

 In 1905, the Model B was introduced with more improvements.
 The engine received improved cooling and a new flywheel, and the handbrake now worked on the differential instead of the gearbox.
 The leaf spring suspension was modified so that the reinforced axles were connected to all spring elements.
 In 1906, the car received celluloid side window curtains.
 The dashboard was also offered with an upright position, called the Straight Dash, and approximately 6,500 Model B were manufactured, and the Model F was introduced in 1907, again with mechanical improvements.

 The Model B also saw a limited production Touring Sedan with a novel entry approach called the Side Entrance Touring Sedan where passengers would enter from the middle of the car.
 The engine was a 4257 cc two cylinder horizontally opposed engine installed underneath the passenger compartment that powered the rear wheels, and the transmission was a two-speed planetary gearbox.
-Sales weren't successful and it was cancelled by 1906.
+Sales were not successful and it was cancelled by 1906.

 Oldsmobile Pirate Beach Racer

-In 1902, Mr. Olds modified a Model R and essentially stripped it down to an engine, a single seat, a radiator and connected the solid front and rear axles on semi-elliptic leaf springs, which then supported the engine, transmission and passenger.
-He then raced it at Florida's Ormond Beach in 1902 and 1903, where his driver Horace Thomas drove the Pirate to a record speed of 54.38 mph.
+In 1902, Mr. Olds modified a Model R and essentially stripped it down to an engine, a single seat, and a radiator, and connected the solid front and rear axles on semi-elliptic leaf springs, which then supported the engine, transmission and passenger.
+He raced it at Florida's Ormond Beach in 1902 and 1903, where his driver Horace Thomas drove the Pirate to a record speed of 54.38 mph.